 Ms. Feirstein graduated from the University of Virginia School of Law, where she served as Editor-in-Chief of the Virginia Tax Review, and from the Georgetown University School of Foreign Service (BS in International Finance).
-She is an SEC- and MSRB-registered Municipal Advisor Principal (Series 54) and a Municipal Advisor Representative (Series 50) and previously was a FINRA-licensed General Securities Representative (Series 7), a Municipal Securities Principal (Series 53), and a Uniform Securities Agent (Series 63).
+She is an SEC- and MSRB-registered Municipal Advisor Principal (Series 54) and a Municipal Advisor Representative (Series 50).
+Previously she was a FINRA-licensed General Securities Representative (Series 7), a Municipal Securities Principal (Series 53), and a Uniform Securities Agent (Series 63).
 She is also a member of the New York Bar (retired).

 Diana Cantor has been an instrumental part of AKF Consulting Group since 2010, when she and Ms. Feirstein teamed up to provide advisory services to qualified tuition plans.
-In 2012, they formalized their partnership under Hudson James Consulting LLC, which they maintained until late 2015.
+In 2012, they formalized their partnership under Hudson James Consulting LLC, which they ultimately rolled into AKF Consulting in late 2015.
 Since then, Ms. Cantor has focused on the areas of governance, fiduciary duties and oversight for AKF Consulting.
-Ms. Cantor is the Past Chairman of the Board and a current Trustee and the Vice Chairman of the Virginia Retirement System, the 20th largest pension plan (public or private) in the country.
+Ms. Cantor is the Past Chairman of the Board and served for over ten years as a Trustee of the Virginia Retirement System.
 She is also a Partner and a member of the Board of Managers of Alternative Investment Management, LLC, an independent, privately-held investment management firm.